opendocsg/opendoc-supreme-court-practice-directions/PART-20-Bankruptcy-And-Winding-Up-Matters.md

 <ul type="*">
 	<li>(a) applications for bankruptcy orders; and</li>
 	<li>(b) other applications under the Bankruptcy Act (Cap.
-20) or Bankruptcy Rules (Cap.
-20, R1), or under Parts 13 to 21 of the Insolvency, Restructuring and Dissolution Act 2018 (Act 40 of 2018) or the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020, including:</li>
+20, 2009 Rev. Ed.) or Bankruptcy Rules (Cap.
+20, R1), or under Parts 13 to 21 of the Insolvency, Restructuring and Dissolution Act 2018 or the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020, including:</li>
 	<ul type="*">
 		<li>(i) applications to set aside statutory demands;</li>
 		<li>(ii) applications to extend the time to set aside statutory demands; and</li>